doguilmak/Classify-Trees-from-Satellite-Imagery/README.md

 ### Content

 The content architecture is simple.
-Each datum has $64x64$ resolution and located under *tree* and *notree* folders.
+Each datum has *64x64* resolution and located under *tree* and *notree* folders.
-Each folder (class) has $5200$ images.
-So the total dataset has $10.400$ images.
+Each folder (class) has *5200* images.
+So the total dataset has *10.400* images.

 ### Cite

 M.Ç.Aksoy (2022).
 Trees in Satellite Imagery

-And you can also cite the source of this data EUROSAT:
+And you can also cite the source of this data *EUROSAT:
 Helber, P., Bischke, B., Dengel, A., & Borth, D. (2019).
 Eurosat: A novel dataset and deep learning benchmark for land use and land cover classification.
-IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 12(7), 2217-2226.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 12(7), 2217-2226.*

 <br>